Seoul Development Consensus: Reactions

 An article published by The Wall Street Journal was somewhat more positive, noting that a concrete step already taken was to create a new panel of 12 countries that would work on infrastructure financing.

 The Korean Daily News published an article suggesting the Consensus may turn out to be the only durable achievement of the Seoul Summit.

 British charity CAFOD said the new consensus was "eerily familiar" compared to the earlier Washington version, and were not pleased with the emphases on involving the private sector, especially with infrastructure.
 Oxfam's Avinash Kumar was disappointed by the whole focus on physical infrastructure, suggesting a clearer commitment to improving social infrastructure in less developed countries would have been better.

-Some scholars noted the consensus offered vague announcements, but limited details in implementation, others noted just comestic changes between Washington and Seoul Development consensus, hence just "all talk, but no walk".
+Some scholars noted the consensus offered vague announcements, but limited details in implementation.
+Others noted just cosmetic changes between Washington and Seoul Development consensus, hence just "all talk, but no walk".